The Solar Panel Community Garden

 - Science lessons that taught about the various forms of Alternative Energy.

-- Last January’s student tour to a South Union community resident’s home that is a distributor / producer of Alternative Energy.
+- January 2013 tour to a South Union community resident’s home that is a distributor / producer of Alternative Energy.
 (Solar Panels)

-- Last summer’s participation in NASA’s Summer of Innovation program that educated them on Soil and Water Analysis.
+- Summer 2013 participation in NASA’s Summer of Innovation program that educated them on Soil and Water Analysis.

 - A visit to the Alabama Gardens in 3rd Ward to see an example of a garden.